APEM-LTD/hetoolkit/README.md

 -   `import_flowfiles` for importing flow data from local files;
 -   `import_flow` for importing flow data from a mix of the above sources;
+-   `impute_flow` for infilling missing records in daily flow time series for one or more sites (gauging stations) using either an interpolation or an equipercentile method.
 -   `import_inv` for importing macroinvertebrate sampling data from the EA Ecology and Fish Data Explorer;
 -   `import_env` for importing environmental base data from the EA